Ntnelbaba/LearnAI-examples/04-summarization-agent/README.md

 > https://example.com/article
 ```

+The agent will:
-The agent will fetch the article content and generate a summary.
+1. Fetch the article content
+2. Split it into semantic chunks
+3. Summarize each chunk
+4. Combine the summaries into a final result

 ## 📂 Project Structure